morrownr/USB-WiFi/home/USB_WiFi_Adapter_out-of-kernel_drivers_for_Linux.md

 - will likely never be supported by an in-kernel driver
 - limited availability, has mostly been replaced by rtl8811cu

-Recommendation: Better options are available.
-You will likely be happier in the long run with an adapter that uses the mt7610u chipset if you are looking for an AC600 class adapter.
+Recommendation: This chipset doesn't provide any significant advantages over the mt7610u chipset and the driver for the mt7610u chipset is professionally maintained in the Linux kernel.

 -----